SJTU-jCourse/jcourse-skill/README.md

 ## Verify

-After installing and restarting Codex, use a prompt like:
+After installing and restarting agent, use a prompt like:

 ```text
 Use $jcourse to search jCourse for "数据结构" and list the top matching courses with rating count and teacher.